Differentiable Tree Search Network: Continuity of the Loss Function in TreeQN

 Thus, we can decompose the Q-value at the root node, $Q(s_0,a_0)$, as a composition of continuous functions, ensuring that the output Q-value, $Q(s_0,a_0)$, is continuous. \end{proof}

-In the preceding theorem, we demonstrated the continuity of the Q-value, which is the output of a full tree expansion.
-When, this Q-value is used as the input to a continuous loss function, the resulting loss is continuous in the network's parameter space.
+Consequently, the Q-function represented by TreeQN is continuous in the parameter space.
+Furthermore, when this Q-function is combined with a continuous loss function, the resulting loss is continuous in the network's parameter space.